So even by prasāda sometimes someone can be saved from blooping, from leaving devotional service.

-His Holiness Jayapatākā Swami (Recites the verses; reads the translation and purport with devotees repeating the verses)
+Jayapatākā Swami: (Recites the verses; reads the translation and purport with devotees repeating the verses)

 ei sukhe mahāprabhura juḍāya nayana

-Following is the footsteps of Śrī Caitanya Mahāprabhu; a Vaiṣṇava should be fully satisfied simply to see a variety of food offered to the Deity of Jagannātha or Rādhā-Kṛṣṇa.
+Purport: Following in the footsteps of Śrī Caitanya Mahāprabhu; a Vaiṣṇava should be fully satisfied simply to see a variety of food offered to the Deity of Jagannātha or Rādhā-Kṛṣṇa.

 vande guroḥ śrī-caraṇāravindam